 My last supper

 Sitting in the Baystate Medical Center cafeteria, I didn’t know it then, but I was eating my “Last Supper.”
-It was the last meal I ate without paying attention to food carb content and I ate the worst food a diabetic could eat.
-I grabbed lasagna, potatoes, high carb juice, brownies – pretty much anything that had carbs.
-What pained me more than knowing it was my last meal without having to administer an insulin injection was that this diagnosis was going to bring pain and suffering not only to myself but also to my parents, brothers, other family members, and friends.
+It was the last meal I ate without paying attention to food carb content and I ate the worst food a person with diabetes could eat.
+I grabbed lasagna, potatoes, high carb juice, brownies—pretty much anything that had carbs.
+What pained me more than knowing it was my last meal without having to administer an insulin injection was that this diagnosis was going to bring pain and suffering not only to myself but also to my parents, brothers, other family members and friends.
 My family doesn’t live my story, but they certainly share my story.
-And ever since, they’ve provided a shoulder to cry on, came to appointments, and made sure I had all my supplies.
+And ever since, they’ve provided a shoulder to cry on, came to appointments and made sure I had all my supplies.
 I found out who I could count on, who would show up for me, and who would stand by my side through thick and thin.
-I think what broke everyone inside was that there was absolutely nothing they could do – there is no cure.
+I think what broke everyone inside was that there was absolutely nothing they could do—there is no cure.
 It’s hard to watch someone you love suffer and it’s even harder to know that there is nothing in your power you can do to make it go away.
 Although I didn’t know it then, July 26, 2010 was the last day of my childhood.

 Change is hard, but you grow through what you go through.
 I was right that diabetes had closed a window of opportunities, but I soon realized it also opened a gateway to new ones.
 If you ever find yourself stuck in life, I assure you that you will find a way out.
 Remain patient and things will slowly work out and if you can’t see a way out, create one.